ScSteffen/CharmNet/README.md

 ## How KiT-RT works

 [KiT-RT](https://github.com/CSMMLab/KiT-RT) is a C++ based modular solver for radiation transport.
 It uses 1st and 2nd order finite volume schemes for space-time discretization and different Moment (PN) and Discrete Ordinates (SN) schemes for angular space.
-For the purpose of CharmNet, we use the SN solver of KiT-RT.
+For the purpose of CharmKiT, we use the SN solver of KiT-RT.

 ### How to run test cases (barebone)
 You dont have to run KiT-RT directly, and can use the UM-Bridge wrapper.
 If you want to, here's how: